5 dead, including 2 children, in shooting at South Carolina home

 “We have IDed the person we feel is responsible for the shooting on Marshall Rd,” the sheriff’s office tweeted.
 “There is no active threat to the community.”

-An hours-long search for the suspect stretched into Wednesday night and the early hours of Thursday, police said.
-Authorities described the suspect as a young Black man wearing a hoodie and camo pants.
+An hours-long search for the gunman stretched into Wednesday night and the early hours of Thursday, police said.
+Authorities described the gunman as a young Black man wearing a hoodie and camo pants.

 The Lesslie family has been a mainstay in the Rock Hill community for 40 years, and the 70-year-old doctor founded Riverview House Calls & Riverview Hospice and Palliative Care.
 According to the medical center’s website, the doctor and his wife have four children and eight grandchildren.